GENERAL CAMP USE RULES AND POLICIES

 - No member shall be permitted to swim unless under responsible supervision.

-- Each swim period shall be under the supervision of a qualified person to whom the water activity supervisor is responsible.
+- Each swim period shall be under supervision of a qualified person to whom the water activity supervisor is responsible.

 - At least one water activity supervisor for every ten (10) swimmers must be on duty.